Wenatchee River Intermediate Whitewater | Class 3

 The Wenatchee is considered a "play" river by many recreational boaters, and it attracts a wide variety of people.
 Usually, you'll find this section to be very busy, filled with vacationers as well as private rafters and kayakers.
 The rapids on the Wenatchee are fairly straight forward and exemplify the meaning of Class 3; not too much danger, but enough that you need to watch what you're doing and be prepared for a rescue situation at any time.
 Because we focus our Wenatchee River rafting trips around the best sections of river, we forego the top area which has calm sections and some lazy drifting, and instead focus on the more thrilling section of pure whitewater, located below the small lowhead dam.

-Wenatchee River Details
+Rapids of the Wenatchee River

 Type of Rafts used: Self Bailing Whitewater Rafts 12' to 15' in length